St Paul's College, Kempsey: History

-In 1973 St Pius X Regional High School was built on the eastern side of the St Paul's site.
-The two schools were administered separately but shared a library and other facilities.
-In 1980 the two schools were amalgamated and became Macleay Regional Catholic High School.
-In 1985, the name of the school was reverted back to its original name, St. Paul’s College, and the motto "Let Your Light Shine" was adopted.
+The school was built on the land originally inhabited by the Dunghutti people.
+The school was established 1965, and in In 1973 merged with St Pius X Regional High School for girls (which it had previously shared a library with) and became Macleay Regional Catholic High School.
+In 1985, the name of the school was reverted back to its original name, St. Paul’s College.